prestontw/bazel-rust-guided-experiment/book/index.md

 In this case, I think the smart builds and caching is worth the extra work for large enough projects.

+For using Rust and Bazel together specifically, there are both really pleasant benefits compared to some other bazel ecosystems and also some really sharp corners compared to projects that build fine with `cargo`.
+Most of my difficulty in this experiment was making my directory structure match what bazel (or `rules_rust`) expected.
-There is added complexity in maintaining bazel build files, but for using bazel with Rust specifically, the rules and targets seem both to still cooperate with native rust tooling and IDE integration and to handle transitive dependencies nicely.
+But after that struggle, I got a bazel environment that still cooperates with native rust tooling and IDE integration and handles transitive dependencies nicely.
 Both of these are problems that people have with bazel (watch some Bazel talks on Youtube and see how many of them talk about getting bazel to work with IntelliJ).
+Now that I've gone through this struggle, hopefully other people can get the cool benefits without all of the flailing I did.
 This guide is really only possible because we are standing on the shoulders of giants---`rules_rust` developers really put in a lot of work to make these typically painful issues into non-issues.
+But I think there still could be some work on building projects that work with `cargo` in `bazel`.

+> :facepalm: Maybe `cargo-raze`, another tool for integrating `cargo` and `bazel`
+> works better for this.
+> But I also ran into problems using `cargo-raze`...
+> Maybe I'll look into it again another time.

-But there is something to keep in mind: we have had to add these build files ourselves to get this level of caching.
+There is something else to keep in mind regarding using `bazel`: we have had to add these build files ourselves to get this level of caching.
 We are taking on a maintenance cost.
 Bazel is also not completely stable---it is under active development.